 At the start of each academic year, Deans of Faculty will nominate a list of academic staff from Regulated Programmes who may sit as Panel members.
-These lists are held centrally by the Academic Registrar.
+These lists are held centrally by the Head of Student Casework.

 Acceptable nominees include: